binkley/homebrewery-files/witch.md

 | 10 | 2 |
 | 17 | 3 |

+#### Level 14: Benison

+_I can't make them worse, but I can make you better._

+You speak words or think thoughts that twist fate.

+As a reaction when a creature you can see within 60 feet makes a **d20 Test**, you can grant **advantage** on that roll.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### The Crone

 > _Flavorful quote, folklore fragment, or thematic tagline._